 SI helped me do more than simply get a good grade, it helped me to gain mastery of the material.”

 How it works

-Supplemental Instruction (SI) is a series of weekly review sessions open to students taking difficult courses who want to better their understanding of course materials and improve their grades.
+Supplemental Instruction (SI) is an academic program established at the University of Missouri-Kansas City in 1973.
+It has been validated by the US Department of Education as improving student outcomes, including grades and retention.
+TCC's SI program is fully accredited by the UMCK International Center for SI.
+SI includes a series of weekly review sessions and drop-in tutoring sessions.
+SI is for all students taking difficult courses who want to better their understanding of course materials and improve their grades.
 SI is not just for students who are struggling, but for every student.

 Participation is voluntary, free, and open to all students taking courses supported by SI.

 - SI can help you develop essential academic and learning skills